-The Churchill Fellowship has funded some hugely influential projects in the Education and Skills theme in the past and I am pleased that applications will open again in September 2022.
-Education remains one of the key themes of our grant-making framework and this year we are inviting applications for projects that explore ways to close the gap in attainment or support the well-being of students in our schools and colleges.
+The Churchill Fellowship has funded some hugely influential projects in the Education and Skills theme in the past.
+Education remains one of the key themes of our grant-making framework.
+We are inviting applications for projects that explore ways to close the gap in attainment or support the well-being of students in our schools and colleges.

 "Education remains one of the key themes of our grant-making framework." - Andrew Trotman, Advisory Council member